Freefootsoldier/SEEC-2025-3D-Printable-Rocket/README.md

 # SEEC-2025-3D-Printable-Rocket
 An educational 3D-printable model rocket inspired by the capsule separation of Blue Origin’s New Shepard.
-Designed for classroom engagement, featuring SolidWorks files, STLs, and a full setup guide.1`
+Designed for classroom engagement, featuring SolidWorks files, STLs, and a full setup guide.
 Educational Model Rocket – Blue H2O SEEC 2025 Project
 This repository contains all the design files and documentation for a subscale model rocket created for the Blue H2O Mission, part of the International Aerospace Academy’s Orbital Learning Alliance initiative presented at SEEC 2025.